entropia/tip-toi-reveng/README.md

 Tools
 -----

- * `decode.hs`: Decodes the OGG files from the `.gme` files.
+ * `decode.hs`: Decodes the OGG files from the `.gme` files, and pretty-prints the scripts.
 To run, run

-        apt-get install haskell-platform
+        apt-get install haskell-platform # Or download from http://www.haskell.org/platform/ cabal update
-        cabal update
-        cabal install hogg
         ghc --make -O2 decode.hs
         ./decode foo.gme